Mathematics

 At RHPS, there is a consistent approach to the teaching of maths mastery across the school.

 Children will make good or better progress from their own personal starting points.
 By the end of KS2 they will be able to fluently recall their times tables up to 12x; they will have a great understanding of place value; secure with the four operations; understand the relationship between fractions, decimals and percentages; use measurements effectively and accurately; understand how ratio and proportion can be used; solve algebraic problems; have a good understanding of geometry and be able to analyse statistics.
+End Points are included to show where children should be at the end of their year group.

 This is measured through a variety of methods such as: summative and formative assessments each term, pupil voice, lesson observations, learning walks, questioning and marking of books.